tiuxuxsh76075/MSWAL-/README.md

 ```

 ## Step 4: train the model.
-Before training the model, you should modify network_class_name in 3d_fullres to "dynamic_network_architectures.architectures.inception.InceptionNnunet" in nnUNetResEncUNetLPlans.json and change the relevant batch_size to smaller (dependent on your GPU).
+Modify network_class_name in 3d_fullres to "dynamic_network_architectures.architectures.inception.InceptionNnunet" in nnUNetResEncUNetLPlans.json and change the relevant batch_size to smaller (dependent on your GPU).
 Then run the training process.
 We use  five-fold cross-validation to train the model.
 ```bash
 nnUNetv2_train DATASET_ID 3d_fullres 0 -p nnUNetResEncUNetLPlans
 nnUNetv2_train DATASET_ID 3d_fullres 1 -p nnUNetResEncUNetLPlans